disismeera/Decision-Maker/README.md

    -> Rapid Decision

 In conclusion, the Decision Maker is a straightforward yet efficient tool for making decisions fast and effectively.

+PS: I am the sort of person who is never sure what to eat when someone asks me, but now I can chose quickly by just providing several alternatives and that's why I    made it just for fun!!